yashvardhansingh460/encrpyt_decrypt/README.md

 # encrpyt_decrypt
-#To run this code :-
+To run this code :-

+Firstly copy this code for the code section and then paste it on any platform which run c++ code and then run it..